How to Teach English as a Freelancer in Bangkok

 Create Your Own Job in Thailand

-It is very easy to get a job teaching English in Bangkok and this is the path that most people take.
+It is relatively easy to get a job teaching English in Bangkok and this is the path that most people take.
 However, full time teaching has a number of drawbacks.
 For one, the pay is low.
-The typical English teacher is paid between 350-500 Baht (US$12.50-16.50) per hour.
+The typical English teacher is paid between 350-500 Baht (US$10-15) per hour.
 Hours are typically long, and split schedules are common.
 What starts as a grand adventure may soon become a grueling drag.

 However, there is another way—freelancing.
 Freelance teachers teach private lessons on their own, typically in their own home or in the home of a student.
 These opportunities pay more than jobs, are more relaxed, and are usually more fun to teach.